Kminek42/Neural_Network_C/readme.md

 # Simple Neural Network for C

 Simple neural network library that can be used on microcontrollers like ESP32 or Arduino.
-All weights and biases are defined as an 1D array of floats, which may be usefull for genetic programming.
+All weights and biases are stored in genotype.csv as an 1D array of floats, which may be usefull for genetic programming.

-## Installation

-Just include "neural_network.h" in your project

 ## Usage